edmundhung/conform/docs/api/react/future/PersistBoundary.md

 > The `PersistBoundary` component is part of Conform's future export.
 These APIs are experimental and may change in minor versions.
 [Learn more](https://github.com/edmundhung/conform/discussions/954)

-A React component that preserves form field values when its contents are unmounted.
-This is useful when fields are hidden for rendering or navigation reasons (e.g., multi-step wizards, virtualized lists), but should still be included in form submission.
+A React component that preserves form field values during client-side navigation when React unmounts its contents.
+Useful for multi-step wizards, form dialogs, and virtualized lists where fields are temporarily hidden but should still be included in form submission.

 ```tsx
 import { PersistBoundary } from '@conform-to/react/future';